Black Friday: Use code BF40 for a free visit. *Excluding Weight Loss

 Key Takeaways

-However, since PCOS can present differently from one patient to the next, specialized physicians are best suited to determining the ideal treatment.
+However, PCOS can present differently from one patient to the next.
+This is why specialized healthcare practitioners are best suited to determining the ideal treatment.

-Depending on your particular PCOS symptoms, prescription weight loss medication may be an effective part of your treatment plan.
+Depending on your particular PCOS symptoms, prescription weight loss medications could be an effective part of your health plan.

 • Prescription weight loss medications can often help people with PCOS lose weight.

-• Other approaches using lifestyle changes, medication, or a combination of both can be used to help PCOS symptoms.
+• Other approaches using lifestyle changes, medication, or a combination of both are often used to assist with treating PCOS symptoms.

-GLP-1 agonist weight loss medications like semaglutide (also known as Ozempic, and Wegovy) can play a role in treating people with PCOS, but they aren’t prescribed directly for PCOS.
+Weight loss medications sometimes play a role in the overall treatment plan for some people with PCOS, but they aren’t prescribed directly for PCOS.

 Many people with PCOS live in a larger body, and weight loss medications can play an important role in weight management.
-By targeting excess weight and the corresponding symptoms, these drugs can help PCOS sufferers manage their weight and weight-related issues.
+By targeting excess weight and the corresponding symptoms, these drugs can help patients living with PCOS manage their weight and weight-related medical concerns.

 A variety of other treatments may also be used, but their selection depends on each patient's medical conditions and symptoms.

-Examples of possible treatments for PCOS symptoms include:
+Examples of possible treatments for PCOS symptoms include, but are not limited to:

 • Weight management: Diet, exercise, prescription weight loss medication if eligible